thecodewarrior/Tippy.vue/docs/reference/custom-props.md

 By convention, custom props should start with `t-` (`tCustomProp` in code).
 That's because the IntelliJ code completion has been configured to accept any `t-*` props as custom props.
-Vetur doesn't have that kind of pattern capability, so custom properties may highlight as errors in VSCode.
+Vetur doesn't have that kind of pattern capability, so custom properties won't be recognized in VSCode.
 ```js
 const animation = {
   props: {